wrzasa/rbsim/README.md

 different resources in different ways.
 The same resource set can be used for different applications.

+### Units

+Simulator operates on three kinds of values:

+ * data volume
+ * network bandwidth
+ * time

+For each value one can use specific measurement units:

+  * for data volume
+    * bits
+    * bytes
+  * for network bandwidth
+    * bps (bits per second)
+    * Bps (bytes per second)
+  * for time:
+    * microseconds
+    * miliseconds
+    * seconds
+    * minutes
+    * hours
+    * days (24 hours)

+In every place where data volume should be given, it can be defined using expressions like

+    1024.bytes
+    128.bits

+Similarly network bandwidth can be defined using

+    128.Bps
+    1024.bps

+Finally, if time should be given, one should use a unit, to ensure correct value, e.g.

+    10.seconds
+    100.microseconds
+    2.hours

+For values returned from simulator, to ensure value in correct units use `in_*` methods, e.g.

+    data.in_bytes
+    time.in_seconds

+So to define that CPU load time in miliseconds should be equal to 10 * data volume in bytes, use:

+    cpu do |cpu|
+      (data.size.in_bytes * 10).miliseconds
+    end

+Every measurement unit has its equivalent `in_*` method.

 ### Example

-Below is a simble but complete example model of two applications:
+Below thete is a simble but complete example model of two
-`wget` sending subsequent requests to specified process and `apache` responding to received requests.
+applications: `wget` sending subsequent requests to specified process and `apache` responding to received requests.

 The `wget` program accepts parameters describing its target (destination of requests) -- `opts[:target]` and count of